-A series of workshops—based on a curriculum created by educational consultants in the visual arts sector—will run throughout 2019 and culminate in a symposium in early 2020.
-Each workshop will be led by an artist, writer, curator or educator who will interpret and actuate the curriculum based on their practice, expertise and approach to artistic discourse.
-While the curriculum provides a fundamental infrastructure meant to ensure the development and expansion of critical looking, thinking and analysis skills, C Magazine encourages deviation from traditional workshop formats, allowing for experimental modes of teaching and production.
+From 2019-2020, we held 4 workshop series (and one indefinitely postponed due to COVID-19) aimed at youth aged 18 to 30.
+Based on a curriculum custom created by educational consultants in the visual arts sector, and guided by community leaders, workshop participants explore unique approaches to art criticism.
+Each series is developed and led by an artist, writer, curator, or educator who interprets and actuates the curriculum based on their practice, expertise, and approach to artistic discourse.
+While the curriculum provides a fundamental infrastructure meant to ensure the expansion of critical looking, thinking, and analysis skills, it encourages deviation from traditional workshop formats, allowing for unconventional, experimental, and speculative modes of teaching and production.

 This project is designed to live on.
 Following each of the workshop series, leaders are asked to make an instalment in the curriculum archive based on their experience.
 This accumulating curriculum can and will be used as a template for infinite future iterations, either organized by C, or in collaboration with other organizations across Canada.
 These workshops will continue to create space for nascent, emergent, and brave forms of critical discourse, striving to develop and enrich creative-critical voices and further the understanding of evolving visual arts practices.

 In autumn 2021, we ran a long-form symposium.
 The series sought to facilitate deep, meaningful engagement with the objects, images, texts, and experiences that we encounter in art—considering all the while what it means to do so in the midst of global crisis.